gaelcolas/Sampler/README.md

 - Tests
     - [ ] Create Test function to run tests based on folder, so that tasks don't duplicate code (Unit,Integration,QA)
     - [ ] Allow Module Quality by Managing Quality level i.e. `Invoke-pester -ExcludeTag HelpQuality`
-    - [ ] Allow tests to be run either in current session or in New PSSession with no-profile (to have no Class / Assemblies loaded)
+    - ~~[ ] Allow tests to be run either in current session or in New PSSession with no-profile (to have no Class / Assemblies loaded)~~ <-- Less important within CI

 - Build
     - [ ] Extend the project to DSC Builds